 - Restart Microsoft Teams.

-What this does is remove everything that Teams stores locally on your PC, just like clearing a cache on a web browser.
+What this does is remove everything that Microsoft Teams stores locally on your PC, just like clearing a cache on a web browser.
 Your chat files are in OneDrive, so they aren’t affected.
 Teams files are in Sharepoint, so they’ll be just fine too.
 In fact, your conversation history and all other apps will be totally unaffected, but when you reopen Teams you’ll be starting with a clean slate!

 Logging back into Teams, you’ll have to re-authenticate and your local cache will be recreated.
 Heads up!
 Previously saved settings and preferences will be erased, so plan ahead.